Why your brain works against you (and what causes anxiety)

 The Loneliness Of Leadership

 There’s a loneliness in leadership that creeps in quietly.
 It shows up even when you’re surrounded by people, leading meetings, signing deals, or being praised in the press.
 It has nothing to do with being alone physically.
 It’s about not feeling seen for who you are beneath the role, the title, the influence.
-It’s a lack of connection and we need to connect as humans.
-We are literally wired for it.

 Read More